List of Tales of Arcadia characters: Coach Lawrence

 A recurring character of Trollhunters.
 Coach Lawrence is the tough gym and health teacher of Arcadia Oaks High school.
 He later becomes Steve Palchuck’s stepdad after he started dating his mother and apparently married her off camera.
-Also has a minor a recurring role in “3Below” and a guest appearance in “Wizards” and is the one of the more comical relief characters in the Tales of Arcadia Saga.
+Also has a minor a recurring role in “3Below” and a guest appearance in “Wizards” and is one of the more comical relief characters in the Tales of Arcadia Saga.